agabor/docs/_includes/rest/push-notifications.md

 ### Using Advanced Targeting

 While channels are great for many applications, sometimes you need more precision when targeting the recipients of your pushes.
-Parse allows you to write a query for any subset of your `Installation` objects using the [querying API](#queries) and to send them a push.
+MSG allows you to write a query for any subset of your `Installation` objects using the [querying API](#queries) and to send them a push.

-Since `Installation` objects are just like any other object stored in Parse, you can save any data you want and even create relationships between `Installation` objects and your other objects.
+Since `Installation` objects are just like any other object stored in MSG, you can save any data you want and even create relationships between `Installation` objects and your other objects.
 This allows you to send pushes to a very customized and dynamic segment of your user base.

 #### Saving Installation Data

-Storing arbitrary data on an `Installation` object is done in the same way we store data on [any other object](#objects) on Parse.
+Storing arbitrary data on an `Installation` object is done in the same way we store data on [any other object](#objects) on MSG.
 In our Baseball app, we could allow users to get pushes about game results, scores and injury reports.

 <div class="language-toggle">
 <pre><code class="bash">